mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ### 4. Star Trek: Survival (2022, 2024)

-The best way to teach a young person (or anyone, really) is to make it fun <ins>and engaging</ins>.
+The best way to teach a young person (or anyone, really) is to make it fun and engaging.
 The more fun the activity, the less obstruction to focus and learning.
 Immersion of experience, much like chocolate on vegetables, is a great way to discover new skills and explore self-capability without feeling the burden of pressure to learn.
 To that end, we have devlivered not one, but two [_Star Trek:
 Survival_'s](https://startreksurvival.tech/), "an _immersive_ adventure
 experience for all Scouting Members".
 This website forms the third app in our